ja-guzzle/docs/docs/How to guides/Administration/Security/Azure Single Sign On.md

 ## Enabling Azure SSO in Guzzle

-1. Go to Admin from the top navigation bar.
+Step 1.
+Go to Admin from the top navigation bar.

-2. Go to Security from  the sidebar
+Step 2.
+Go to Security from  the sidebar

-3. Click on Azure Single Sign On
+Step 3.
+Click on Azure Single Sign On

-4. Click on Enable to enable SSO
+Step 4.
+Click on Enable to enable SSO

 ![image alt text](/img/docs/how-to-guides/administrator/security/sso1.png)